queelius/autograd-cpp/README.md

 ---

-# FluxCore - High-Performance Automatic Differentiation for C++

 ## The Mathematics of Automatic Differentiation

 ### Why Computational Graphs?

 In scientific computing, machine learning, and optimization, we constantly need derivatives.
-Whether training neural networks, solving differential equations, or optimizing engineering designs, the ability to compute gradients efficiently and accurately is fundamental.
-FluxCore provides a high-performance C++ library for automatic differentiation through computational graphs.
+Whether training neural networks, solving differential equations, or optimizing engineering designs, the ability to compute gradients efficiently and accurately is fundamental. autograd-cpp provides a high-performance C++ library for automatic differentiation through computational graphs.

 ### The Computational Graph